Ali-RS/jme-vehicles/readme.md

-The Advanced Vehicles Project demonstrates vehicle simulation using [the jMonkeyEngine (JME)][jme] game engine.
+The More Advanced Vehicles Project demonstrates vehicle simulation using [the jMonkeyEngine (JME)][jme] game engine.

 ### Features